operator-framework/operator-sdk/doc/proposals/openshift-4.4/kubebuilder-integration.md

 - Operator SDK projects should have the same project layout as Kubebuilder projects for Go operators
 - The Operator SDK CLI and workflow for extending (adding APIs and webhooks) and managing the lifecycle (generate manifests, build and run) of a project should be the same as Kubebuilder
-  - This ensures the Operator SDK binary should be compatible for use on existing Kubebuilder projects.
+  - This ensures Operator SDK binary compatiblity with existing Kubebuilder projects.
 - Operator SDK specific features such as CSV generation, scorecard and test-framework should work the same in the new project layout.
 - Operator SDK developers can use cert-manager to generate TLS certificates for their webhook servers